Requirements & Supported Environments

 Direct IP printing after the badge reader triggers the job for release

-End user device or Client
+End user device or Agent

 Output device or printer